|Eve enjoys her lunch....|

 Next outing - a day down in Hastings.
 Hair cut first, followed by Pizza Express.
-They have a very sophisticated kids menu now - several starters, about 4 different pizzas, 4 different pastas etc. I get a tiny bit cross with the Hastings branch - you go in when it is busy and they say sorry for taking so long we are so busy.
+They have a very sophisticated kids menu now - several starters, about 4 different pizzas, 4 different pastas etc. Although I am a great fan of the diet 'Leggera' pizzas, I get a tiny bit cross with the Hastings branch - you go in when it is busy and they say sorry for taking so long we are so busy.
 You go in when it is empty and they are standing round yarning....

 Then, to the Odeon and Despicable Me2.
 Philosopher and I greatly enjoyed the first one and were looking forward to the sequel, but it was disappointing.
 Their ideas seemed to have run out already, and it was all about the hero finding luurve, when all one wanted was lots of super-villain action.
 We had to sit through many samey-looking trailers for formulaic computer-generated kids animated films before the main feature.
 We are connoisseurs of the genre by now - a new DreamWorks thing about snails was the only thing that looked promising....

 Going to the movies with Eve is often challenging and today was no exception.
 For example: in a loud voice, she enquires, 'Who is talking in this cinema!'

 'Now someone has got their mobile phone on!'

 'I can't see.... that girl in front is too tall.... that's better, I can sit on my feet......'